Educational Classes

 Upcoming Events

-Deep and infrequent watering is the name of the game to establish a deep plant root structure capable of weathering our long hot and often dry summers.
+Deep and infrequent watering is the name of the game to establish a deep plant root structure capable of weathering our long hot -and often dry summers.
 Using a cycle and soak watering strategy is the best way to achieve deep roots.
-Learn how to program a basic irrigation controller for cycle and soak watering and how to get the most out of local watering recommendations. .
+We will go over how to program a basic irrigation controller for cycle and soak watering and how to get the most out of local watering recommendations.

 Past Events